 Oak Hill Cemetery is located on Port Washington Rd in Millersburg.

 Final thoughts on Millersburg Glass and the Amish Country Byway

 The Amish Country Byway showcases the beautiful land that Amish and Appalachian immigrants converged upon.
 Both valued a strong work ethic and family values.
-John Fenton came to Millersburg knowing he’d find laborers willing to do the everything from the most skilled-craftsmanship to the laborious job of packing glass into barrels.
+John Fenton came to Millersburg knowing he’d find laborers willing to do everything from the most skilled craftsmanship to the laborious job of packing glass into barrels.

 Follow Fenton’s drive into Millersburg and make sure you allow time just to gaze at the beautiful barns, farmland, and cornfields.
 If you see Amish families, remember that they collect and use Millersburg Glass, just like the English.